End-to-End Unsupervised Document Image Blind Denoising: Experimental setup and results

 \subsection{Qualitative results}

-Here, we present sample outputs of the trained model on unseen test patches and pages for various noise and document types\footnote{Due to space limit here, more results are provided in the Supplementary on various datasets and in comparison with other approaches.}.
+Here, we present sample outputs of the trained model on unseen test patches and pages for various noise and document types\footnote{More results are provided in the Supplementary.}.
 Figure~\ref{fig:cleanedPatch} depicts samples of cleaned patches (along with the corresponding inputs of noisy patches) for four different artifacts, including S\&P noise, blurred, faded text, and watermark.
 As can be observed from these results, the proposed trained model can efficiently clean patches containing various artifacts at various intensity levels.

-Figure~\ref{fig:cleanedPage} displays samples of cleaned pages along with the corresponding inputs of noisy pages\footnote{For watermarks, results are shown for a scientific paper with synthetically added watermarks.}.
+Figure~\ref{fig:cleanedPage} displays samples of cleaned pages along with the corresponding inputs of noisy pages.
 The rightmost images are cleaned pages generated by the proposed approach.
-The images in the middle are the cleaned pages generated by models trained on individual noise types (one cycle-GAN per noise type), except for the watermarked page where the middle image is cleaned using REDNet~\cite{RedNet2016}.
+The images in the middle are the cleaned pages generated by models trained on individual noise types (one cycle-GAN per noise type), except for the watermarked page where the middle image is cleaned using REDNet~\cite{RedNet2016,REDNET2019}.
 The proposed model is able to remove all noise types without distorting the contents of the page as effectively as individual models solely trained for one noise type.
 Also, for the watermarked page, the proposed approach was able to remove watermark as good as REDNet, which is a supervised approach and solely trained for watermark removal.